Reed-CSTAR/guides/src/shell/overview.md

-# Bash
+# Shell

-**Bash** is how most people use the command line or terminal on their computes.
+The **shell** is how most people use the command line or terminal on their computes.
 It's a really bare-bones interface to your computer, and it can feel obtuse or archaic at times.
 Unfortunately, it's also a very powerful tool that's certainly worth taking the time to learn.